Tech-at-DU/React-Redux-Tetris-Tutorial/P02-Grid-Board/readme.md

 ![vertical-stack](assets/vertical-stack.png)

+To arrange them in a grid we need some more CSS!

 # Use CSS Grid to arrange the squares

 Now you'll use the CSS Grid to arrange the single row of grid squareas into an actual grid (what a concept!)

-> [action]
->
-> Add the following to `/src/index.css`:
+Add the following to `/src/index.css`:

->
-> tells the browser to calculate the size boxes to include the border width rather than adding the border, which is the default
+This tells the browser to calculate the size boxes to include the border width rather than adding the border to the width, which is the default behavior.
->

 ```css
 * {
   box-sizing: border-box;
 }
 ```

->
+Now the grid squares should be 20px by 20px. before they were 20px plus the 5px border width on all sides which was a total of 30px!

-> Grid Board - This defines the `grid-board` to display as `grid`.
+The `.grid-board` class defines the `grid-board` to display as `grid`.
 This causes the children of this element to arrange on a grid.
 The number of columns is set by `--cols` var and the width of each column is set by `--tile-size`.
-These two CSS custom properties are defined in `:root` which allow them to be easily changed.
+These two CSS custom properties were defined in `:root` which allow them to be easily changed.
->

 ```CSS
 .grid-board {
   display: grid;